ByronKrauskopf/School_District_Analysis/README.md

 ![Original School Summary](./Resources/original_THS_school_summary.png)

 - Impact on Thomas High School's performance relative to other schools
-     - Thomas High school remained the second highest perfroming school in the district after only their overall passing percentage decrease by 0.3%
+     - Thomas High school went from being the second highest school by overall passinging percentage to only being tied for second place with 2 other schools due to their 0.3% reduction in this metric.

 *New Top 5 Schools*